 Walk into the Grassroots Crisis Intervention Center at 6700 Freetown Road, Columbia MD, 21044 for crisis counseling without an appointment or fee.

 The Grassroots Mobile Crisis Team is available M-F from 8 am to 11:00 pm and 9 am to 11:00 pm on Saturday and Sunday.
 Contact them through the Grassroots Crisis Hotline at 410-531-6677.

 Sheppard Pratt's Psychiatric Urgent Care is specially designed for people who need an immediate psychiatric triage.

 Address: 7220 Discovery Drive Elkridge, MD 21075

-The Howard County Local Care Team provides a forum for families of children with intensive needs to access information on available resources and services with the goal of keeping children in their homes and communities through access to community-based services.
-The team is comprised of representatives from the major child serving agencies, as well as a parent advocate.
-The group works together with the family to identify programs and services that can best assist child and family needs.
-Please contact Candace Ball at 410-313-6552 or [email protected] for more information.
+The Howard County Local Care Team helps families of children with intensive needs access community-based services to keep children in their homes and communities.
+It includes representatives from major child-serving agencies and a parent advocate who work with the family to identify suitable programs and services.
+Complete a referral form here.
+For more information please contact Génesis Aguilar Chávez at [email protected] or 410-313-5441.

-Learn more about accessing peer recovery support with peer recovery specialists.
-Peer support occurs when people provide understanding, respect and encouragement to help each other.
-Peers who have faced similar challenges can share resources to assist a person in reaching long-term, positive goals. https://www.howardcountymd.gov/health/peer-recovery-support
+Discover how to access peer recovery support from peer recovery specialists who offer understanding, respect, and encouragement to youth and adults.
+Peers who have faced similar challenges can share resources to assist in achieving long-term, positive goals.
+Visit https://www.howardcountymd.gov/health/peer-recovery-support for more information.